Septh/koffi-cream/packages/koffi-cream/README.md

 ```

 > [!IMPORTANT]
-> **This package is neither a fork nor a patch.
+> **koffi-cream is neither a fork nor a patch.
 It *is* the original Koffi**, only packaged differently to avoid downloading a megalithic[^1] package bloated with files unnecessary to the average user[^2].

 [^1]: As of 2.14.0, Koffi weights 16.9 MB compressed and 86 MB uncompressed.
-[^2]: Koffi's package includes 18 natives binaries (of which 17 are not compatible with your platform), the build tools and the full source code.
+[^2]: Koffi's package includes 18 native binaries (of which 17 are not compatible with your platform), the build tools and the full source code.

 ## The why and the how